ps-ops/vpc-delete/README.md

 You are logged in as arn:aws:sts::<ACCOUNT_ID>:assumed-role/<ROLE_NAME>/<SESSION_NAME>

-If the above user/account are correct, enter 'yes' to continue and attempt to delete resources: yes
+If the above user/account are correct, enter 'yes' to attempt to delete resources: yes
 ```

 **Output:**